trevorgrayson/necessaryeval/source/_posts/dsky.md

 tags:
 ---

-Let's talk about you.
 You're a developer.
 You work on several projects.
 You use version control, probably git, and you have stuff you need to get done.
-Writing code, in multiple projects.
+You're writing code, in multiple projects.
 Running, testing, and serving these projects.
 And you probably even are stumbling through conjuring up some weird incantations to get stuff done in the command line.  `dsky` has some solutions for you.